IBVPD/Nuvi/app/Resources/doc/import.md

 Drop
 ----

-Enable the **Drop** checkbox for a column if the data in that column should not be imported into the case record.
+Enable the **Drop** checkbox for any column that is unrelated to the core data variables or if the data in that column should not be imported into the case record for any reason.
 Values in a dropped column can still be used in pre-processors.

 Reasons for skips or warnings
 -----------------------------